District of Innovation

-The plan has a term of five years, and it may be amended, rescinded, or renewed.
-An amendment to an approved plan does not change the date of the term of designation as a District of Innovation, and exemptions that were already formally approved need not be reviewed.
+The plan covers five years, and it may be amended, rescinded or renewed at any time.
+An amendment to an approved plan does not change the date and term of designation as a District of Innovation, and exemptions that were already formally approved need not be reviewed.

-Additional information about District of Innovation and a list of current Districts of Innovation can be accessed at the Texas Education Agency website.
+Additional information about what a District of Innovation means and a list of current Districts of Innovation can be accessed at the Texas Education Agency website.

 Resources for more information